 In 2007, in order to help consumers “close the loop” in their products’ lifespans, we took our business a step further and developed the Gimme 5 recycling takeback program, enabling individuals, companies, and institutions to collect and recycle #5 polypropylene plastic.
 Through our partnership with Whole Foods Market, we were are able to use their stores as drop-off locations, and utilize existing recycling infrastructure to reclaim the #5 plastic.
-Once our recycling centers received the materials, we were able to create new Preserve products that are 100% collected and manufactured right here in the US.
+Once our recycling centers received the materials, we were able to create new Preserve products right here in the U.S., incorporating that material.

 Why #5?
 Polypropylene is one of the safest plastics, but also one of the least recycled plastics.
 Many municipal recycling systems do not collect #5 as widely as #1 and #2.
 Through the Gimme 5 program, we sought to not only raise awareness and accessibility, but using this collected material also cuts resource usage by about half, compared to newly-produced (virgin) #5 plastic.
 We sort, wash, melt, pelletize and test the collected material, allowing us to turn the once used plastic into raw materials to create beautiful, new Preserve products and other useful products in the USA.